 To see the results that are saved in a project, click on the name of the project.
-In this example, clicking on Bedzin, ghetto, hunger takes you to the screen pictured below where the testimony or segment results are displayed.
+In this example, clicking on Bedzin, ghetto, hunger takes you to the screen pictured on the next page where the testimony or segment results are displayed.
 The saved results table displays all of the results along with some basic information about the testimonies.
 You can sort the results by clicking on any of the column headers.